Agoric/documentation/main/ertp/guide/README.md

 for the argument, and returns all four new objects.
 The `mint`, `issuer`, and `brand` are in one-to-one associations with each other.

-Note: Usually you'd want to create a `localAmountMath` via other means.
-See the [Amount Math page](./amount-math.md).

 In this case, you used the string 'quatloos' to name the `brand`.

 <<< @/snippets/ertp/guide/test-readme.js#seven